 The rivers and streams in Mississippi offer some of the most fun and most scenic outdoor adventures in the state.
 Adventure out on the Mississippi River with Quapaw Canoe Company, paddle Black Creek, Mississippi’s only designated National Wild and Scenic waterway, or explore the Pascagoula River, the largest unimpeded river system in the country and find out why it is called the “Singing River.”
 From leisurely float trips to adventurous canoe trips down the Mississippi River, there’s a river trip for everyone’s experience level.
-So don your life jacket and get on the water for a Mississippi paddle or float trip.
+So don your life jacket, bring your canoe or kayak, and get on the water for a Mississippi paddle or float trip.

 Many visitors are surprised and delighted to learn that Mississippi has a large and thriving equestrian community.
 Our state showcases not only phenomenal riding venues but also a wealth of horse shows and charity equestrian events.

 In addition to the many horse shows and exhibitions in Mississippi, riding trails and equine facilities can be easily found throughout the state.
 Within Bienville National Forest (part of Roosevelt State Park) the Shockaloe Riding Trail awaits any horse lover who prefers natural transportation in a wilderness setting.
 The Natchez Trace Scenic Trail also offers incomparable riding experiences on any of the four different pathways that comprise this federally protected Scenic Trail.

 Mississippi has much more to offer the horse lover, and with each passing year the events, shows and opportunities to experience nature on horseback grow and continue to delight both residents and visitors alike.